Lit Silicon: A Case Where Thermal Imbalance Couples Concurrent Execution in Multiple GPUs: Evaluation

 \minisection{Performance and Power Models.} We compare measured results to predicted results in Table~\ref{tab:model_output} using our performance and power models from Section~\ref{sec:performance_model}~and~\ref{sec:power_model}.
 For aligning GPUs with Equation~\ref{eq:t_agg}, we use $\min$, $\med$, and $\max$ as our $\agg$ function for GPU-Red, GPU-Realloc, and CPU-Slosh respectively.
 The predicted power is accurate, with $1\%$ error at most.
 While the predicted throughput is $2\times$ larger than measured throughput, it captures the trend of diminishing returns of allocating more power to stragglers, going from GPU-Realloc to CPU-Slosh.
 Finer-grained modeling by removing some of our assumptions could potentially close the gap.

-\minisection{Takeaway.} The \name effect can be tackled in different use cases for free, GPU-Red, GPU-Realloc, and CPU-Slosh, by allocating more power to stragglers.
-However, from GPU-Red, to GPU-Realloc, and then CPU-Slosh, we see diminishing returns from allocating more power to stragglers.
+\minisection{Takeaway.} The \name effect can be tackled by allocating more power to stragglers, but we see diminishing returns as the amount of power reallocated grows from GPU-Red to GPU-Realloc to CPU-Slosh.